vikasbalikai/Phase-Locked-Loop-using-skywater-130nm/README.md

 ![image](https://user-images.githubusercontent.com/91013053/134043831-69ff02e6-82c1-4d06-ade0-65e0168918e7.png)

+These following two concepts usually provide enough information to analyze the loop dynamics of the PLL [6].
+The two concepts are:
+1. The order of the PLL is the number of poles in the loop
+2. The type of the PLL is the number of integrators in the loop

+   VCO has a pole at origin.
+In addition, the transfer function also indicates that the VCO acts as an integrator.

+   Thus, any VCO based PLL has to be at least 1st order and type 1.

+   The additional order and type will increase as the number of Loop Filter poles increases.

    # Phase Frequency Detector
  <h4 align="justify">
 Whenever any signal leads or lags the other signal, the difference of lead and lag information also known as error signal becomes very important.
 The very job of